Tandid/Tandid/README.md

 **`Full Stack Software Engineer`**

-I'm a passionate **software engineer** and **design enthusiast** who loves turning ideas into reality.
+Driven by creativity and technical prowess, I'm a versatile engineer who excels at transforming ideas into engaging digital experiences!
 Welcome to my GitHub profile! 🚀

 ## 🌟 About Me